 - Predictive dashboards for closing probability

 Website Behavioral Tracking: Advanced analytics tools identify known visitors (de-anonymized via cookie or email) and track their complete journey.
-Beyond Google Analytics, specialized solutions allow:
+Beyond Google Analytics, specialized solutions allow for:

 - Identification of individual visitors (not just aggregates)